mccanne/sharkfest/README.md

 Like JSON, ZSON is horribly inefficient.

+Surely this must be a solved problem?!

-What if we just adopted Parquet?
-Let's have a look.
+What if we just used Avro and Parquet?

+* Avro came out of the Hadoop community as an efficient representation of semi-structured, binary data compared to JSON or CSV
+* Parquet came from Google's Dremel paper to apply data warehouse-style columnar formats to semi-structured data.

 ## Zed and Parquet

+We actually support Parquet inside of Zed so let's just reformat our table data as Parquet:
 ```
 zq -f parquet -o tables.parquet tables.zng
 ```
 Oops, that didn't work
-* Policy and mechanism intermixed again
 * Have to specify schema before you can write to the format
-* Schema same for all rows
+* Schema must be same for all rows
+* Policy and mechanism intertwined

-Ok, we can fuse...
+So, we can fuse...
 ```
 zq -f parquet -o tables.parquet "fuse" tables.zng
 ```